Dhandhuka

 Dhandhuka is a city and a municipality in the Ahmedabad district in the state of Gujarat, India.
 Moreover, it is a part of the Bhal region.

-Dhandhuka is said to have been founded by, and to take its name from, Koli Dhana Mer, or rather Mehd, the second of the thirteen sons of the Sonang Mehd who in early times came into Gujarat from Sind.
-No specific year is mentioned in Ras Mala by Alexander Kinloch Forbes.
-Having no son, Dhana Mehd is said to have given the town as a lasting gift to a party of 400 Brahman refugees from the wrath of Ebhal Walo.
-The villages of erstwhile Chamunda rulers is also located here.

 History

-In the twelfth century, Dhandhuka became famous as the birthplace of the great Jain teacher Hemchandra and in his honor, Chaulukya king Kumarapala (1143-1174) raised a temple over his birthplace.
+In the twelfth century, Dhandhuka became famous as the birthplace of the great Jain teacher Hemchandra and in his honor, Chaulukya king Kumarapala (1143–1174) raised a temple over his birthplace.
 Under the Muslims and Marathas, Dhandhuka kept its position as a country town, its fortune is almost always linked with the fortune of Dholka.
 Along with Dholka, it was ceded to the British in 1802.

 Chudasama Rajputs of Dhandhuka were the descendants of the ancient and princely line of Junagadh.
 A younger son of one of the Ra of Sorath, named Bhimji, is said to have received, as his patrimony, four "chorashees," or districts, each containing eighty-four villages; one of which, the district of Dhandhuka, was inherited by his son, Raysalji.
 From Merjee, the ' fourth son of Raysalji, descended the Chudasama grassia Sursangji.

-Koli Dhan Mer Of Dhandhuka

-Koli Dhan Mer was second son of koli chief Sonang Mer.
-He founded the Dhandhuka and Dhandalpur.
-He Also known as Dhand Khant, Dhandhal Khant and Dhanji Mer.
-He killed the Rajput king Ebhal Walo of Vala with his army of 500 soldiers.
-Because Ebhal Walo was ravaging the Brahmins in his territory.
-After that koli Dhan Mer established the four hundred Brahmin refugees in dhandhuka.